 Palm Oil Plantations are a controversial issue so well known in today’s society.
 I was aware of the global problem before my trip to Borneo, but after witnessing the destruction first hand, my thoughts have been influenced more than ever.

 Palm Oil is the most consumed vegetable oil across the world.
-It is used in everyday products that I can guarantee you’re using; toothpaste, shampoo, cosmetics, confectionery and baked goods are prime examples of the ways we are contributing to the destruction and demolition of nature across Asia.
+It is used in everyday products that I can guarantee you’re using and consuming throughout your home; toothpaste, shampoo, cosmetics, confectionery and baked goods are a few prime examples of the ways we are contributing to the destruction and demolition of nature across Asia.

-This consumer-driven oil is an extreme culprit of habitat degradation, deforestation and unfortunately, global warming.
-And unfortunately, these issues are far from minor… They are global problems that are bound to impact the population, the animals and the environment in dramatic ways if they’re continuously refused to be resolved.
+This oil is an extreme culprit of habitat degradation, deforestation and unfortunately, climate breakdown, and they’re far from minor… They are global issues that are bound to impact the population, the animals and the environment in dramatic ways if they continue to be ignored.

 The beautiful Malaysian state of Sabah is a dramatic contributor to the amount of Palm Oil consumed across the globe.
-The palm trees used to create the oil in this country are not native – they were imported from South Africa due to the similar climate, but have since turned into a globally consumed product that has taken over the world.
+The palm trees used to create the oil are not native to Malaysia, they were imported from South Africa due to the similar climate, but have since turned into a globally consumed product that has taken over the world.

-Not to mention that the local animals of Borneo are decreasing at severely alarming rates – the Orangutan population has decreased by over 50% in the last 16 years… Their habitat is being lost by hectares, the Kinabatangan river is being polluted by sediment and silt, and their beautiful species are going to be critically endangered before the click of our fingers.
+Not to mention that the native Bornean animals are decreasing at severely alarming rates.
+The Orangutan population has decreased by over 50% in the last 16 years… Their habitat is being lost by hectares, the Kinabatangan River is being polluted by sediment and silt, and these beautiful wildlife species are going to be critically endangered in the click of our fingers.

 Orangutans and Pygmy Elephants are frequently found wandering through the plantations in confusion of their whereabouts, they are taken from their environment and forced into potential confinement and rehabilitation.

 Proboscis Monkeys are in sanctuaries to keep their groups alive.
 Orangutans are starving at the loss of their habitat.
 And Pygmy’s are being poisoned and killed for wandering into plantations.
-It’s terribly sad that this issue is all a result of the consumer and these corporations.
+It’s terribly sad that this issue is all a result of these major international corporations.

 If things continue in such a destructive manner, these animals will be extinct in the next 5-10 years.
 After personally witnessing these beautiful, timid creatures enjoying their life in the wild, I really am struggling to understand the logic behind the constant devastation.

-On a 5-hour drive through what used to be consumed by rainforest, was now completely and utterly consumed by continuous plantations.
+On a 5-hour drive through what used to be consumed by rainforest, was now completely and utterly demolished for continuous plantations.
 Plantation, after plantation, after plantation… To the point where another species of tree was yet to be seen across the kilometres of hills in sight.
 As far as the eye could see were straight lines of palm, damaged terrain and freshly planted crop.